-I just came across a website called ViralPoints.co where you can sign up as a social media influencer to earn $500 a day by referring your family and friends to the site.
+I came across a website today called ViralPoints.co where you can sign up as a social media influencer to earn $500 a day by referring your family and friends to the site.
+Is it true?
+That's what this Viral Points review is all about.

 They say they can pay you so generously because they work with some of the biggest brands and sponsors who pay them advertising fees for helping to send traffic their way.